 1. Florida Aquarium.
 Tampa.
 Pet a stingray, check out a mangrove swamp and chill with the sharks.
 Then relax at the outdoor Cantina while the kids run loose at the Splash Adventure Zone.

 4. Zipline across canyons.
 Ocala.
 Wait-what?
-Central Florida’s own zipline adventure with nine ziplines, rope bridges and more.
+Central Florida’s own zipline adventure across limestone canyons with nine ziplines, rope bridges and more.
 Choose your own adventure!

 5. Come face to face with dinosaurs.
 Plant City.
 Life sized replicas of dinosaurs in 20 acres of natural settings at Dinosaur World.
 And they’ve added animatronics!
 Bring a picnic lunch.
 For those Jurassic Park fans!